- Uptime: 99.99%

-By default, Kinsta packs plenty programming perks aplenty, but it can also go way deeper than most.
-Cloudflare Railgun, Elasticsearch, Nginx reverse proxy, Redis and more available for purchase with any Kinsta plan.
+By default, Kinsta packs plenty of programming perks aplenty, but it can also go way deeper than most.
+Cloudflare Railgun, Elasticsearch, Nginx reverse proxy, Redis, and more are available for purchase with any Kinsta plan.

 Getting started with Kinsta is extremely easy.
 The entire account setup takes seconds, but that’s not what makes it special.
 Many top hosts open new plans instantly.